Ché Ahn

-Ché Ahn (born January 17, 1956) is a Korean American evangelical pastor who founded Harvest Rock Church in Pasadena, California, in 1994 with his wife Sue Ahn as a small multi-ethnic congregation that has grown into a large church emphasizing supernatural experiences, love, and equipping believers for revival and societal reformation while also establishing Harvest International Ministry in 1996 as an apostolic network that has expanded to connect over twenty-five thousand churches and ministries across more than sixty countries to reportedly advance the kingdom of God through relational support and leadership training.
+Ché Ahn (Korean: 안재호; born January 17, 1956) is a Korean-American evangelical pastor.
+Along with his wife, Sue Ahn, he founded Harvest Rock Church in Pasadena, California, in 1994.
+Originally a small, multi-ethnic congregation, Harvest Rock Church has grown into a megachurch emphasizing supernatural experiences, love, and equipping believers for revival and societal reformation.
+Ahn also established Harvest International Ministry in 1996, an apostolic network that connects over 25,000 churches and ministries across more than 60 countries.

-Ahn immigrated to the United States as a child after the Korean War with his family facing economic hardships and language barriers, growing up in a strict household where his father prioritized academic success which led to Ahn's teenage rebellion involving drugs and alcohol until a spiritual encounter at age seventeen redirected his path toward Christian ministry.
-Ahn pursued theological education at Fuller Theological Seminary in Pasadena, California, where he earned a Master of Divinity and a Doctor of Ministry while being mentored by C. Peter Wagner who introduced him to apostolic leadership and spiritual warfare, shaping his approach to church growth and global outreach.
-Ahn serves as the International Chancellor of Wagner University which focuses on training believers for hands-on practical ministry in areas like apostolic leadership, prophecy, and spiritual warfare.
-Ahn is a key figure in the New Apostolic Reformation movement, promoting apostolic and prophetic governance over traditional church structures while emphasizing strategic spiritual warfare against territorial spirits and advocating the Seven Mountain Mandate for Christians to influence societal spheres such as government, religion, media, arts, education, family, and business to establish God's kingdom on earth.
+As a child, Ahn immigrated to the United States with his family after the Korean War.
+A spiritual encounter at age seventeen redirected his path toward Christian ministry.
+Ahn earned a Master of Divinity and a Doctor of Ministry from Fuller Theological Seminary.
+He was mentored by C. Peter Wagner, who introduced him to apostolic leadership and spiritual warfare, shaping his approach to church growth and global outreach.
+Ahn serves as the International Chancellor of Wagner University.
+He is a key figure in the New Apostolic Reformation movement, promoting apostolic and prophetic governance over traditional church structures while emphasizing strategic spiritual warfare and advocating the Seven Mountain Mandate for Christians to influence societal spheres.

 Early life and education

-Ché Ahn, who immigrated from South Korea to the United States as a young child following the Korean War amid family financial struggles and language challenges, was raised by parents who emphasized high academic performance leading to his teenage rebellion with substance abuse as he navigated cultural assimilation and parental expectations.
+Ché Ahn immigrated from South Korea to the United States as a young child following the Korean War.
+His father, a Southern Baptist minister, was allowed entry shortly after his son's birth, but Ahn, his mother, and his brother were only allowed to immigrate two years after in 1958.
+The family faced financial struggles and language barriers during his youth.
+He was raised by parents who heavily emphasized high academic performance, which contributed to teenage rebellion and substance abuse as he navigated cultural assimilation and strict parental expectations.

-Ahn experienced a dramatic spiritual conversion at seventeen during a rock concert witnessing and feeling Holy Spirit manifestations like physical trembling and emotional release which he initially dismissed as hysteria but accepted as divine intervention resolving bitterness toward his father and recommitting to Christianity.
+Ahn experienced a spiritual conversion at age seventeen during a rock concert witnessing event.
+During this experience, he reported feeling Holy Spirit manifestations, including physical trembling and emotional release.
+Although he initially dismissed these reactions as hysteria, he later accepted them as a divine intervention that resolved his bitterness toward his father and led him to recommit to Christianity.

-Ahn, inspired by his conversion, enrolled at Fuller Theological Seminary in Pasadena, California, for theology studies completing a Master of Divinity and Doctor of Ministry forming mentorships with C. Peter Wagner teaching apostolic ministry and strategic spiritual warfare defining his future leadership in church networks and revival initiatives.
+Inspired by his conversion, Ahn enrolled at Fuller Theological Seminary in Pasadena, California, to pursue theological studies, eventually completing a Master of Divinity and a Doctor of Ministry.
+During this time, he formed a significant mentorship with C. Peter Wagner, who taught him about apostolic ministry and strategic spiritual warfare, defining his future leadership style within church networks and revival initiatives.